cedana/cedana/docs/guides/gpu/cr.md

 For all available CLI options, see [CLI reference](../../references/cli/cedana.md).
 Directly interacting with daemon is also possible through gRPC, see [API reference](../../references/api.md).

 ### Multi-process/node
 This is currently not supported.
-You should use the Cedana GPU plugin for this.
+You should use the Cedana GPU plugin for multi-process/node workloads.